 Standard home insurance policies dictate specific situations that grant you coverage for damages.
 In general, however, your provider will not reimburse you for damages to your home caused by situations that are not explicitly covered in writing.
 So, if there is an earthquake and your policy does not specify that you have earthquake coverage, any damage to your home will not be covered.
 Here are some common home insurance coverage definitions to help you determine the coverage you need:

 - Coverage A – Dwelling

-- Coverage A deals with damage to the home itself, to any structures attached to the home, and to the home’s plumbing, heating, permanent air-conditioning system, or wiring.
+- Coverage A, also called dwelling coverage, deals with damage to the home itself, to any structures attached to the home, and to the home’s plumbing, heating, permanent air-conditioning system, or wiring.

 - Coverage B – Other Structures

 - Structures not physically connected to the house are protected under Other Structures coverage.
 This includes free-standing sheds, fences, guest homes, and detached garages.

 - Personal Property coverage reimburses homeowners for the value of possessions, like electronics, furniture, and clothing items that are lost or damaged, even if the damage did not occur on the homeowner’s property such as items in a storage unit.